uberFoo/dwarf/doc/src/tutorials/mandelbrot/complex.md

 ```

 The last two lines are functions provided by the runtime {{i: ChaCha}}.
-`chach::assert_eq` tests it's arguments for equality, and throws an error if they are not.
+`chacha::assert_eq` tests it's arguments for equality, and throws an error if they are not.

 ## Complex Methods